-Other income for 2023 and 2022, corresponds to recoveries of items that were previously recorded as repair and maintenance expenses for damages caused by users, in addition to the sale of scrap metal and other commercial income.
+Other income for 2024 and 2023, corresponds to recoveries of items that were previously recorded as repair and maintenance expenses for damages caused by users, in addition to the sale of scrap metal and other commercial income.

-In 2023 and 2022, insurance indemnities of US\$199,889 and US\$239,194, respectively, are received for events of prior years.
+In 2024 and 2023, insurance indemnities of US\$185,857 y US\$199,889, respectively, for events in previous fiscal years.